 Performance after fees of UK-domiciled passive funds

-In the 12 months to April 2020, 85.3% of AUM UK-domiciled passive funds tracked their benchmarks to within 50 basis points, up from 73.9% in the 12 months to April 2015, a significant improvement in tracking performance.
-This was helped by a fall in the number of poor quality tracker funds (100 basis points or more deviation from benchmarks) from 5.7% of AUM in 2017, to 0.8% in 2020 (data sourced from Morningstar).
+In the 12 months to April 2021, 95.3% of AUM UK-domiciled passive funds tracked their benchmarks to within 75 basis points, up from 92.5% in the 12 months to April 2020, a marginal improvement in tracking performance despite heightened market volatility in the first quarter of 2020.

-In summary, the above metrics show a modest decline in profitability in the sector, driven by a very significant downward trend in fees in most asset classes over the past 4 years, especially since 2018.
+In summary, the above metrics show a continued downward trend in fees over the past 3 years, especially since 2018.
 This suggests that our remedies may be leading to improvements in competition in the sector.

 Last year we committed to publishing data on long-term underperforming active funds, after fees.
 Due to other priorities we will not produce this data at this time but will continue to consider appropriate metrics to assess progress in delivering value for fund investors.